-(1) Projected using the existing rates.
-Changes in rate based revenues is due to customer and demand growth.
+[1] Projected using the existing rales, Changes in rate based revenues is due to customer and demand growth.
 [2] Interest earnings on the average fund balance calculated at 0.35%.
 [3] Sinking fund transfer from Fund 880 used to pay for 2012 COPs until the funds are depleted.
-[4] Death service on the 2012 Certificates of Participation only.
+[4] Debts service on the 2012 Certificates of Participation on ID is trict Budget.
 [5] The available PY 2015-16 cash balance from the current District Budget.
-[6] The available PY 2015-16 cash balance from the current District Budget.
-[7] The ducks are stituted at 180 days of annual O&M expense including capital outlay.
-[7] Includes capacity charges and interest income on all was tewarter funds less O&M and capital outlay.
+[6] Target reserve estimated at 180 days of annual O&M expense including capital outlay.
+[7] Includes capacity charges and interest income on all was tewater funds less O&M and capital outlay.
 [8] Includes 2012 COPs and SRF debt service paid from Fund 710 - Sewer Capacity Fund.